ischurov/indentml/README.md

     pip install indentml

-Currently only Python 3 supported.
+Currently only Python 3 is supported.

 ### Code sample